[Ord. No. 4061, 7-23-2020]

 - DEMOLITION AND CONSTRUCTION WASTE

-- Waste materials from the construction or destruction of residential, industrial or commercial structures.
+- Waste materials from the construction or destruction of residential, industrial, or commercial structures.

-- DISPOSABLE SOLID WASTE CONTAINER
+- DISPOSABLE YARD WASTES CONTAINER

 - DWELLING UNIT

-- Any room or group of rooms located within a structure, and forming a single habitable unit with facilities which are used, or are intended to be used, for living, sleeping, cooking and eating.
+- Any room or group of rooms located within a structure and forming a single habitable unit with facilities which are used, or are intended to be used, for living, sleeping, cooking, and eating.

-- Putrescible animal or vegetable wastes resulting from the handling, preparation, cooking, serving or consumption of food.
+- Putrescible animal or vegetable wastes resulting from the handling, preparation, cooking, serving, or consumption of food.

-- HAZARDOUS WASTES
+- HAZARDOUS WASTE